sirlucast/sirlucast/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a chilean Software Engineer, currently working at Cornershop by Uber as Backend engineer (python), constantly improving my english (so please, if a make mistakes when I'm speaking/writing, don't be afraid to correct me).
+I am a Chilean Software Engineer, currently working at Uber (currently working with Golang), constantly improving my English (so please, if I make mistakes when speaking/writing, don't be afraid to correct me).
-I think one of the best ways to learn amd improve our skills is making mistakes.
-Obviusly, trying to doing good the at first time and, never stop learning or trying new things.
-So waht's next challenge?
+I think one of the best ways to learn and improve our skills is by messing up.
+Obviously, the goal is to get it right the first time and never stop learning or trying new things.
+What's the next challenge?

 ### Skills